consolidation/robo/docs/getting-started.md

 ?>
 ```

 Robo\Tasks includes all of the standard task traits by default, so a RoboFile may call the `$this->taskXXX` method for any of these tasks.
-To use an external task, ensure that its class files are available (e.g. `require` its project in your composer.json file), register the services defined in the project's loadTraits, and include corresponding trait or traits in your Robofile.
+To use an external task, ensure that its class files are available (e.g. `require` its project in your composer.json file), and include corresponding trait or traits in your Robofile.

 ### Shortcuts